Yamaha Serial Number Lookup

 For year: Q (0) + N (7) = 07 (2007).
 For month J=March (see table below).

-3-letter Coding System chart
+Yamaha 3-letter Coding System Year

 Around 1971 Yamaha moved the production of acoustic guitars from Japan to Taiwan.
 Parts and materials from the factory in Japan were also shipped to the new factory.
 The first Taiwanese productions had both Japanese-made parts and new Taiwan-made ones.